How to Beat Limerence

 Limerence is extreme infatuation: a state of being obsessed with another person with an intense desire to reciprocate feelings.

-The powerful feelings of limerence are met in a person's fantasy, as their reality is not meeting their emotional needs.
+These powerful feelings are triggered in a person's fantasy, as reality does not meet their emotional needs.

 She summarized that those who had encountered trauma in childhood were more likely to experience limerent thoughts and feelings later in life.